amitDScience/Mod3W4ProjectDataClean/README.md

 - Read test/X_test.txt in data frame
 - Read test/subject_test.txt and assign "subject" as column name
 - Read test/y_test.txt and assign "activity" as column name
+- These specific column names were given to identify these columns clearly in merged final train data set
 - Perform column bind for these three data sets to create final data set for test data

 ### Create final train data set
 - Read test/X_train.txt in data frame
 - Read test/subject_train.txt and assign "subject" as column name
 - Read test/y_train.txt and assign "activity" as column name
+- These specific column names were given to identify these columns clearly in merged final train data set
 - Perform column bind for these three data sets to create final data set for train data

+### Merge final training and final test data set into one data set
+- Perform row bind to merge final training data and final test data